IPUMS PMA Survey Notes

-How to get these data: On the online data dissemination system, choose the Service Delivery Point unit of analysis.
+How to get these data: On the online data dissemination system, choose the Family Planning - Service Delivery Point unit of analysis.

 Maternal and Newborn Health

 Enumerators conducted household roster surveys of all households in sampled enumeration areas to find households with pregnant women in the Southern Nations, Nationalities, and People's region of Ethiopia.
 Then, a female screening survey was conducted for each pregnant woman.
 Enumerators followed up in person at 7 days and 6 weeks after the woman's delivery, and then either by phone or in person at 6 months after delivery.

 Data file structure: Each record is an infant (both live and stillbirth).
 There are several cases of twins, in which case the attributes of the mother and the household are attached on each infant's record.
 Therefore, in each file, mothers of twins will be represented twice.
 There are also a small number of cases of households with more than one pregnant women.
 These households will also be represented more than once.